 such that for every morphism in ,

-where is constant with respect to the argument , and the codomain version a commutative square of the form
+where is constant with respect to the argument .
+Similarly, if is constant, it yields the “codomain” version with a commutative square of the form

 when is constant with respect to the argument .